-A school, which is not chartered or seeking a charter from the state board of education because of truly held religious beliefs, shall annually certify in a report to the parents of its pupils that the school meets Ohio minimum standards for non-chartered, non-tax supported schools cited in paragraphs (A) to (H) of this rule.
+A school that is not chartered or seeking a charter from the state board of education because of truly held religious beliefs shall annually certify in a report to the parents of its pupils that the school meets Ohio minimum standards for non-chartered, non-tax supported schools cited in paragraphs (A) to (G) of this rule.
 A copy of said report shall be filed with the Ohio department of education on or before the thirtieth of September of each year.

 (1) The attendance report shall include the name, age, and place of residence of each pupil below eighteen years of age.

 (2) The report shall be made to the treasurer of the board of education of the city, exempted village, or local school district in which the pupil resides.

 (3) The report shall be made within the first two weeks of the beginning of each school year.
 In the case of pupil withdrawal or entrance during the school year, notice shall be given to the treasurer of the appropriate board(s) of education.
 Such notice shall be given within the first week of the next school month.

 (C) Teacher and administrator qualifications.
 Teachers and administrators shall have received a bachelor's degree or the equivalent thereof from a recognized college or university.

 (D) Courses of study.
 Each non-chartered, non-tax supported school shall have courses of study for the following subjects: